rodrigo-techera/expressjs-api/README.md

 MYSQL_DATABASE => database name
 ```

-### 3. Database Creation
+### 3. Database Engine

-There is a docker-compose.yml file intended to run a container for MySQL, the credentials are being consumed from .env file.
+There is a docker-compose.yml file intended to run a container for MySQL, and PhpMyAdmin as well, credentials for those are being consumed from `.env` file.

 To install docker and docker-compose: https://docs.docker.com/compose/install/

-After having it run:
+After having it, run the following command:

 ```
 docker-compose up -d
 ```

+This will be exposing a MySQL database engine over `localhost:3306` and PhpMyAdmin installation on port 8889 so going to a browser accesing to `localhost:8889` we should see PhpMyAdmin UI asking for the credentials used on the `.env` file.

 ### 4. Install node packages